lilyball/textmate-bundles/Bundles/Tricks.tmbundle/Support/Balance Jr Help.markdown

 **Balance Jr Back** &
 **Balance Jr Forward**

 I would advise you set them to set their key equivilents to the home and end keys.
+I also have it mapped to the tiltwheel on my mouse.

 	(?x)
 	<(\w+)[^>]*>[^<]*</\1>                         # HTML tags that don't contain text